DominikStarke/becker_centralcontrol_has/README.md

 Restart Homeassistant to load the new integration.

 ## Usage:
-Once the integration is added it will prompt to input the ip and an optional cookie.
+Once the integration is added it will prompt to input the central controls host and an optional cookie.
+The host needs to include the api endpoints path: ```http://IP_OF_CENTRAL_CONTROL/cgi-bin/cc51rpc.cgi```
 Leave the cookie empty.

 You'll be prompted with a list of devices to add to your homeassistant installation.